-Penny Dash is a principal in McKinsey’s London office.
+Penny Dash is a director in McKinsey’s London office.
 A medical doctor by training, she is a leader for our work with healthcare payors in Europe, the Middle East and Africa.

 Penny has substantial expertise in redesigning healthcare services in order to improve life expectancy, ensure high-quality services and reduce cost.
 She has worked on many aspects of health system/payor strategy, in particular initiatives to redesign care across care pathways, restructure or reconfigure providers to drive improvements in quality and cost, ensure a well-trained and efficient workforce and use competition and information to drive improvements in care.
 Her primary focus is the redesign of healthcare systems to improve clinical outcomes and boost the cost efficiency of provider organizations.